Annmayn/EigenFace/README.md

         |- image_1
         |- image_n

+The program will give better output if the image is cropped to include only the face and is in gray version.
+The program *extract_faces.py* has been written as a sample for this and can be used by changing the directory location within the code.
+It replaces images with their faces (using HaarCascade) and deletes ones where no faces are found.
+This has to be manually verified, however, because of the inconsistency of the face detection code.

 ```
 A sample code for training and saving a model can be found in *train_model.py*, and a sample code for recognition can be found in *make_prediction.py*.